alvis/presetter/packages/preset-hybrid/README.md

 - **`run coverage`**: Run all test with coverage report
 - **`run release`**: Bump the version and automatically generate a change log
 - **`run release -- --prerelease <tag>`**: Release with a prerelease tag

-## Notes

-- Since git 2.32 ([released on 2020-06-06](https://lore.kernel.org/lkml/xmqqa6o3xj2e.fsf@gitster.g/T/#u)), git no longer follows `.gitignore` as a symlink.
-Therefore, the packaged `.gitignore` will no longer symlinked but created on the root directory of the project instead.